kb-dk/access-digital-objects/README.md

 The formats we are delivering are to a large extent based on standards.
 That means that in many places we refer to external documentation whenever possible.
-We do not guarantee that the documents are strictly valid, though.
+We are not guaranteeing anything concerning the external information sources, nor that our data are strictly valid in relation to those documents.

 ## Services by scope and purpose